By Yuliani Liputo

 Here lies the irony of translating.
 As readers, of course, we expect a translated book that doesn't feel like a translation.
 The translation is so good that when you read it you don't feel any foreign sentence structure or odd meanings.

 We hope to read text that flows in a very natural and natural way, as the translator manages to transfer tone, style, and impression into the new language.
-The highest ideals for a translator's job is achieved when if his presence is not felt, his hard work makes him seem like he doesn't exist.
+The highest ideals for a translator's job are achieved when if his presence is not felt, his hard work makes him seem like he doesn't exist.

 But what we often find is that translated books published in Indonesia are so unsatisfying.
 There are many criticisms for translated books that have been voiced for a long time.
-The famous among those criticism was from Alfons Taryadi in 2003, and most recently from Henry Manampiring that enlivened social media timelines for sometime in August 2020.
+The famous among those criticism was from Alfons Taryadi in 2003, and most recently from Henry Manampiring enlivened social media timelines for sometime in August 2020.

 The main complaint is that many books in translation are "too stiff," "too literal," as if they are machine translations without adequate editing.
 Translated books often fail to make comfortable reading, so many readers choose to get the original books instead.
 But of course, this is an exclusive solution, because imported books are expensive, not many people can get them.
 Poor translation limits public access to literature.